10 Ways to Lower Your AC Bill in Texas (Without Sweating It Out)

 Key Takeaways

-- •Ceiling fans let you raise the thermostat 4 degrees without losing comfort, and they cost about $0.01/hour to run vs. $0.36/hour for AC.
+- •Ceiling fans let you raise the thermostat 4 degrees without losing comfort, and they cost about $0.01/hour to run vs. $0.36/hour for central AC.

 Your AC is the biggest energy user in your home, accounting for about 48% of your total bill during summer.
 In San Antonio, your system might run 10 to 16 hours a day from June through September.
 Add in peak demand pricing from your electricity provider, and bills can easily double or triple compared to spring.